PlaceOS/docs/how-to/location-services/area-management.md

 ### Desk IDs

-The list of desk IDs in a system is provided as a binding, allowing the frontend to highlight available desks.
+This provides the list of desk IDs in a system as a binding, allowing the frontend to highlight available desks.

-* available desks = all desks - (in-use or booked)
+* Available desks = all desks - (in-use or booked)

 ```yaml
 # Bind to `level_id:desk_ids`